juanpca12/IB-CS-1416/README.md

 Send an email to Sunu.

 * ##### I don't have the textbook, where can I get one?
 Check the library.
-If you need a digital copy get in touch with some CS existing students.
+If you need a digital copy get in touch with some CS existing student.

 * ##### Which programming language will we be using?
 Mostly Python.